Ellen DeGeneres: ED Ellen DeGeneres

 DeGeneres launched her lifestyle brand under the name ED by Ellen in the summer of 2015.
 After her initial collections, the brand name then changed to ED Ellen DeGeneres to incorporate the licensed arm of her brand.
-The collection includes apparel, shoes, accessories, pet, baby and home items.
+The collection includes apparel, shoe, accessory, pet, baby and home items.
 DeGeneres's dog collection at PetSmart was launched in February 2017, and a cat line was introduced later that year.

-In November 2017, the brand launched a collection to benefit DeGeneres' #BeKindToElephants campaign featuring a tee and baby one piece, donating 100% of the proceeds to the David Sheldrick Wildlife Trust.
+In November 2017, the brand launched a collection to benefit DeGeneres's #BeKindToElephants campaign featuring a tee and baby one piece, donating 100% of the proceeds to the David Sheldrick Wildlife Trust.
 Then, DeGeneres created a line with her brand to benefit the newly created Ellen DeGeneres Wildlife Fund, a member of the Digit Fund, to launch a line of tees and footwear to help gorillas.

-Voice acting

-DeGeneres lent her voice to the role of Dory, a friendly fish with short-term memory loss, in the 2003 animated Disney/Pixar film Finding Nemo.
-The film's director, Andrew Stanton, said that he chose Ellen because she changed the subject five times before one sentence had finished on her show.
-For her performance as Dory, DeGeneres won the Saturn Award from the Academy of Science Fiction, Fantasy & Horror Films for Best Supporting Actress; Favorite Voice from an Animated Movie from the Nickelodeon Kids' Choice Awards; and the Annie Award from the International Animated Film Association, for Outstanding Voice Acting.
-She was also nominated for a Chicago Film Critics Association Award in the Best Supporting Actress category.
-She also provided the voice of the dog in the prologue of the Eddie Murphy feature film Dr. Dolittle.
-Her win of the Saturn Award marked the first and only time the Academy of Science Fiction, Fantasy & Horror Films has given the acting award for a voice performance.

-She reprised the role of Dory from Finding Nemo in the 2016 sequel, Finding Dory.